rlew631/cafe_site/README.md

-The app is run by opening a terminal instance and running `$ node server/index.js` and `$ npm start` in a seperate terminal.
+The app is run by opening a terminal instance and running `$ node src/server.js` and `$ npm start` in a seperate terminal.
 This can be streamlined by modifying the scripts in package.json.
 See: https://rajputankit22.medium.com/run-a-react-app-with-an-express-server-5251c7537292

-The code for calling the square API is currently in `server/index.js`

 __To-do:__
 - look at [this](https://developer.squareup.com/reference/square/objects/CatalogImage) for getting the product images along with the current query for the inventory